 Bizarre Rejection (2010), Felix Martin.
 Because no blog post can have enough musicians named Felix in it…Felix Martin is a pretty great guitarist, whose quirky sound mixes jazz, rock, and metal.
-None of the tunes of this album nailed it for me quite the way the below video did, but it’s a welcome addition to the collection.
+None of the tunes of this album nailed it for me, but it’s a welcome addition to the collection.

 Oddities (2011), Schizofrantik.
 Easily my favorite new find; there just can’t be enough German jazz-metal to keep me happy.
 Schizofrantik cites as its influences Primus, Frank Zappa, Mr. Bungle, and King Crimson, and Oddities delivers on that ambitious promise brilliantly.
 Schizofrantik is one of those delightfully, deliberately weird groups that makes wacky tonal and rhythmic — especially rhythmic — decisions, like doing a funk groove in 13/8.
 (How is it possible to be funky in thirteen?
 They manage it!)
 Not mentioned in the influences is something of a djentish, prog-metal sound which comes out in epic tracks like “Red Dragon in a Moebius Strip” and “Nerds Don’t Smoke.”
 I love this album, even when it’s making perverse choices that don’t quite work for me.
 Couldn’t stop listening to it for nearly two months.
 (Did I mention Panzerballett guitarist Jan Zehrfeld sits in on this album?
 Bonus!)

 Naught (2011), Stolen Babies.
-This band’s first album, There Be Squabbles Ahead, may be the perfect postmodern rock album for me — an inventive, theatrical descendant of Oingo Boingo’s dark blend of punk, funk, ska, and New Wave.
+This band’s first album, There Be Squabbles Ahead, may be the perfect postmodern rock album for me: an inventive, theatrical descendant of Oingo Boingo’s dark blend of punk, funk, ska, and New Wave.
 Naught is their follow-up, and while it lacks the seamless mix of Squabbles, it’s a worthy and diverse follow-up.
 Very cool band more people should know about.
-Check this out, from the earlier album:

 Oddfellows (2013), Tomahawk.
 Alternative rock supergroup Tomahawk — featuring former members of Faith No More, Helmet, and The Jesus Lizard — has always felt like an interesting kludge, a grungy, jangly rockabilly mix revolving around Mike Patton’s inimitable, dramatic vocals.
 Oddfellows brings in Patton’s long-time collaborator Trevor Dunn on bass, and the result is a more coherent album, which also feels a little less interesting.
 I’m still wrapping my ears around this one, but so far it’s striking me as a lesser entry.
 That said, I wonder if the uninitiated will prefer it to their earlier work.
 Some good tracks here but the jury’s still out.